PrashantRGore/PV_Signal_ML/REGULATORY_COMPLIANCE_SUMMARY.md

 ## 📝 What to Say in Different Contexts

-### GitHub Repository
+### GitHub Description (Recommended)
 ```
 Research prototype demonstrating pharmacovigilance signal detection
 algorithms, ML-based triage, and regulatory compliance concepts.
 Educational/portfolio project.
 NOT validated for production use.
+See VALIDATION_STATUS.md for details.
 ```

 ### LinkedIn